ICNHodler/docs/Rocketchat-AMA-Archive.md

 Also, is the fee paid for directly by the DAA managers themselves, or is it taken from the portfolio's assets?
 *Asked by @RayQuin*

-> This fee is based on the percentage over 10% and is taken from the portfolio’s assets.
+> This fee is based on the percentage over 10% and is taken from the portfolio's assets.
 *Answered June 19th 2018*

 # Q10
 Are there plans to remove or increase the max amount users can buy/sell on the platform per day?
 It seems weird that the fiat gateway will start by only letting users deposit a minimum of 50k, but they can only buy 10k of DAAs a day?
 *Asked by @stephen*

-> Yes, we plan to continue increasing these limits, but we can’t provide any exact dates at this time.
+> Yes, we plan to continue increasing these limits, but we can't provide any exact dates at this time.
 *Answered June 19th 2018*

 # Q11